ErikNixdorf/radohydro/README.md

 ## Acknowledgments

-* Thx to Nico Trauth for improving the code
+* Thx to Nico Trauth for improving the code and the discussions